-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-As part of your diagnosis, your doctor may try to determine the following:

 Conductive hearing loss.
 ENT Health—American Academy of Otolaryngology—Head and Neck Surgery website.
 Available at: https://www.enthealth.org/conditions/conductive-hearing-loss.
-Accessed August 17, 2017.
+Updated July 2019.
+Accessed October 25, 2019.

 Hearing loss.
 Healthy Children—American Academy of Pediatrics website.
 Available at: https://www.healthychildren.org/English/health-issues/conditions/ear-nose-throat/Pages/Hearing-Loss.aspx.
-Updated November 21, 2015.
-Accessed August 17, 2017.
+Updated August 1, 2009.
+Accessed October 25, 2019.

 Sudden sensorineural hearing loss.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/condition/sudden-sensorineural-hearing-loss.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/condition/sudden-sensorineural-hearing-loss.
 Updated November 26, 2018.
 Accessed October 25, 2019.

 Last reviewed September 2019 by EBSCO Medical Review Board Daniel A. Ostrovsky, MD Last Updated: 10/25/2019